 To help you on your merry way we have the team from Sami Tipi giving us their top 10 tips for planning a tipi wedding!

-As with anything when planning a wedding, the first consideration always needs to be a budget, lets get that out there as no one likes to talk about money.
-Your Tipi Structure and feeding your guests will be the two larger items on your list, so allocate your budget and stick to it.
+As with anything when planning a wedding, the first consideration always needs to be budget, let’s get that out there as no one likes to talk about money.
+Your Tipi structure and feeding your guests will be the two larger items on your list, so allocate your budget and stick to it.

 Write your guest list as this will ultimately dictate how many tipis you will need to host your guests.
 The tipis interconnect to create one event space, and each configuration has its own capacities.

 Once you have your guest list also consider what else you will want in the event space.
-Write yourself a wish list, for example dance floor, room for a band, space for a bar, cake display area, guest book, photo booth etc.
+Write yourself a wish list, for example do you want a dance floor, room for a band, space for a bar, cake display area, guest book, photo booth etc.

-Being armed with your guest list, get yourself a bespoke tipi quotation asking to include all of the additional items you think you may want.
+Being armed with your guest list and wish list, get yourself a bespoke tipi quotation asking to include all of the additional items you think you may want.
 It is better to have a quotation that you can scale down rather than one you need to scale up.
-For example walkway matting, fairy lights, the biggest dance floor suitable for you tipi space – ask your supplier what options they have available.
+For example walkway matting, fairy lights, the biggest dance floor suitable for your tipi space – ask your supplier what options they have available.

 Now you have a good idea about your tipis, the next step is to locate a suitable site.
 All tipi/marquee companies will be able to recommend to you locations that they have worked with previously, but if this still does not hit the spot, ask family and friends if they know of any local fields, holiday cottages, sports grounds that may be of interest.
 Speak to your local council they may have land that they are also willing to hire out.
-You can also check out the tipi & marquee venues here on Coco Wedding Venues!
+You can also check out the tipi and marquee venues here on the Venue Finder!